RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ### Alternate recognizer files

 In addition to the intent parsing order and intent exclusion lists you can pass an alternate recognizer file to use in the matching call.
+(Note that the "normal" behavior is to assume a recognizer named "recognizer.json".
+Explicitly specifying the recognizer simply overrides the default.)

 ```javascript
 let result = recognizer.Recognizer.matchText("have you been to France", ["CountryIntent"], ["FirstNameIntent"], alternativeRecognizer);